-Tourist Visas for most European counties can be processed at borders and International Airports costing approximately U$D80-90 for single entry (valid for 30 days) but it is much safer to get your tourism visa before arrival.
+Tourist Visas for few countries that do not have Mozambican Embassies visas can be processed at borders and International Airports costing approximately U$D80-90 for single entry (valid for 30 days) but it is much safer to get your tourism visa before arrival.

 Countries exempted from requring a visa include most SADC countries (Botswana, Malawi, Mauritius, South Africa, Swaziland, Tanzania, Zambie, Zimbabwe).